McConnell says ‘basic arithmetic’ shows Dems can't kill filibuster. How that hampers these progressive desires

 "A coalition of left-wing special interests are explicitly campaigning for, quote, '51 for 51,'" McConnell said.
 "They want Senators to vandalize the rules to pass legislation with a simple majority, and then use that ill-gotten power to cement a presumed advantage by awarding the District of Columbia two seats."

-Statehood for Puerto Rico is also likely off the table as long with the filibuster staying, as Republicans have lumped Puerto Rico statehood in with D.C., statehood -- despite the fact that their party platform from 2016 includes Puerto Rico statehood.
+Statehood for Puerto Rico is also likely off the table with the filibuster staying, as Republicans have recently lumped Puerto Rico statehood in with D.C., statehood.
+This is despite the fact that their party platform from 2016 includes Puerto Rico statehood.
 Republicans did not update their platform in 2020.

 $15 minimum wage